Kozaky/clojure-template/README.md

 > docker run --expose=3000 -p 3000:3000 -d example/server
 ```

+#
+## Database Migration

-In order to run the Postgresql service, we can have to run the docker image:
+In order to run the Postgresql service, we can run a docker image:
 ```
 > docker run -d \
 	--name postgres \